codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 1. Copy the output string (be careful when copying) and check whether you have copied it correctly:
 `openssl x509 -text -in <(echo <copied_string> | base64 -d)` - you should see the contents of your CA budle file
 1. Put the copied string into the Codefresh Kubernetes integration form and test the connection.

+Please make sure the certs are in order Root -> Intermediate -> Server.

 ## What to read next